Engagement for PME is done by our fiduciary manager MN.

 - To reward company executives according to an adequate and balanced remuneration scheme in line with the interests of (minority) shareholders (G).

-2. MN operates on the basis of a clearly defined engagement policy.
-The engagement focus lies on
+2. PME operates on the basis of a clearly defined engagement policy.
+The engagement focus lies on:

 - Significant Dutch holdings;